Strength, Stability, Exercises and Drills by Mick Wall

 Always try to run with good form; stand tall, use your arms and make short quick strides with your feet landing under your body (no overstriding).
 Push off behind you to create a heel flick and ensure that your head, shoulders and upper body are relaxed but stable with no side to side movement.

+Accelerate Performance Centre also come to the rescue a with a pair of dedicated workshops; Good Running Form and Hills Made Easy.
 These are the two courses that Striders leaders and coaches went on and are highly recommended.